jeeeunlee/pnc-locomanipulation/README.md

 # Planning and Control Algorithms for Robotics
-ros-pnc is a ROS based Software designed for generating trajectories for a robot system and stabilizing the system over the trajectories.
+ros-pnc is a ROS integrated Software designed for generating trajectories for a robot system and stabilizing the system over the trajectories.

 This software framework is developed by Jee-Eun Lee (https://github.com/jeeeunlee/ros-pnc.git)